What RDS is used for?

 - can scale up to 32vCPUS 244GB of RAM, if you scale there is a maintenance window, couple of minutes

-- 2 copies of your db in each of availability zone, with a minimum of a 3 availability zone.
+- 2 copies of your DB in each availability zone, with a minimum of a 3 availability zone.
 6 copies of your data.

 - storage is self-healing.